LucDuponcheelAtGitHub/mathProblems/README.md

 For example: the lenghts of the two blue dashed lines are equal.

-Maybe you can think of other interesting properties, perhaps by drawing extra lines.
+Maybe you can think of other interesting properties, perhaps by drawing extra lines or circles.

 I have implemented a derivation of the property(for the symmetric point).